learn-co-students/module-one-final-project-guidelines-nyc-web-091619/CONCEPT.md

 As a user, I want to be able to order a PSL from the coffee shop at my desired location

-As a user I want to know when my order is ready

 As a user, I want to be able to find a coffee shop where I can afford X PSLs today

 As a user, I want to find something near me(within my borough)